Economic impact of the COVID-19 pandemic in the United Kingdom: Finance and the economy

 The Resolution Foundation surveyed 6,000 workers, and concluded that 30% of those in the lowest income bracket had been affected by the pandemic compared with 10% of those in the top fifth of earners.
 The foundation said that about a quarter of 18 to 24-year-olds included in the research had been furloughed whilst another 9% had lost their job altogether.
 They also said that 35 to 44-year olds were least likely to be furloughed or lose their jobs with only around 15% of the surveyed population having experienced these outcomes.
 Earlier research by the Institute for Fiscal Studies concluded that young people (those under 25) and women were more likely to be working in a shutdown business sector.

 In early April, as the second quarter began, the Office for Budget Responsibility predicted that unemployment could rise to 3.4 million and the GDP could fall by 35% during the quarter.
 By June, the unemployment projection proved correct, with over 3 million out of work for at least three months and another 4 million out of work for a shorter period.
-And although GDP fell by only 20% during the second quarter, this was still the worst quarterly economic pullback since records began in 1955.
+Although GDP fell by only 20% during the second quarter, this was still the worst quarterly economic pullback since records began in 1955.

-On 25 November 2020, the Chancellor of the Exchequer delivered a Spending Review which revealed that the United Kingdom will face the worst slump in 300 years due to the impact of COVID-19.
+On 25 November 2020, the Chancellor of the Exchequer delivered a Spending Review which revealed that the United Kingdom would face the worst slump in 300 years due to the impact of COVID-19.
 The anticipated slump this year will be near to −10%, such significant economic decline that it could surpass the Great Frost of 1709.
-The economic report indicated that the unemployment rate could reach 7.5% next year with the number of people out of work peaking at around 2.6 million.
-GDP is expected to contract by 11.3% in 2020.
+The economic report indicated that the unemployment rate could reach 7.5% in 2021 with the number of people out of work peaking at around 2.6 million.
+GDP was expected to contract by 11.3% in 2020.